heirro/qrcode-generator-api/README.md

-# QR Code Generator API with FastAPI
+# QR Code Generator API

 A simple and powerful API for generating customizable QR codes from text or URLs, built with FastAPI.